 4. Ambient Orb by Ambient Devices (Price: $99.99)

-This stock market mood ring is a spherical glass lamp that shifts hues to reflect the way the stock market is behaving in real time.
+How about a stock market mood ring?
+It’s a spherical glass lamp that shifts hues to reflect the way the stock market is behaving in real time.
 Just like with the Brookstone Stock Market Tracker, you can set up and follow a custom portfolio using the orb for $6.95 a month.
 Watch it glow green when the market’s up, red when the market’s down, and yellow when things are flat.
 It also tracks other “channels” such as weather, pollen forecasts or traffic.

 5. Financial Books and Movies (Price: Varied)